Somerville, Massachusetts: Federal and state representation

 Somerville is part of Massachusetts's 7th congressional district for purposes of elections to the United States House of Representatives.
 It is represented by Representative Ayanna Pressley.

 For representation to the Massachusetts Senate, Somerville is entirely within the Second Middlesex district.
 For representation to the Massachusetts House of Representatives, Somerville is part of the 26th, 27th and 34th Middlesex districts.
 The 26th Middlesex district includes East Somerville, Brickbottom, and a portion of the Union Square area, as well as portions of Cambridge, The 34th Middlesex district includes Winter Hill and Teele Square, as well as portions of Medford.
 The remainder of the city, just over half, comprises the 27th Middlesex district, which does not extend outside Somerville.

+Following the re-election of Donald Trump the city approved a resolution proclaiming it to be a "Welcoming Community for justice, equity, and inclusion" and re-affirming its status as a sanctuary city.

 Education

 The School Committee has seven independently elected officials as well as the Mayor and the President of the Board of Aldermen.
 The budget is approved by both the School Committee and the Board of Aldermen.
 The Chair is Adam Sweeting from Ward 3 and the Vice-Chair is Carrie Normand from Ward 7.

 Also included in the school district is the Somerville Center for Adult Learning Experiences.
 The former Powder House Community School (which closed due to low enrollment in 2004) is being considered for redevelopment, either as a consolidated location for city offices if funding is obtained under the American Recovery and Reinvestment Act of 2009 or as some other type of development.

 Though formally listed as being located in Medford, Tufts University is also located in Somerville.
 The Somerville–Medford line runs through the Tufts campus, splitting the university's Tisch Library.
 The school employs many local residents and has many community service projects that benefit the city, especially those run through the Leonard Carmichael Society and the Jonathan M. Tisch College of Citizenship and Public Service.